tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/functions-as-values.md

 ```

 Here we've simplified the business logic so that it is defined for a _single
 user_, instead of a _list of users_.
-Now, let's use them in the original functions:
+Let's use them in the original functions:

 ```git
  const usersToAdmin = (users: User[]) => {